it27427/house-marketplace-app/README.md

 # House Marketplace

 Find and list houses for sale or for rent.
-This is a React / Firebase v9 project.
+This is a React 18 and Firebase v9 project.

 ## Usage